 - Ask your kids to list five things they like about you and one thing they would change.

 - Consider writing a letter to your children on why you are proud of them.
 Please don’t make it about their accomplishments but their character.
 Then give them the message as a celebration of them on Father’s Day.
 I did this last Father’s Day with my adult children, and it was awesome!

 - Look around for men that have good relationships with their children and ask them for advice.
 Most of these men will share their failures and what they learned.
 Take encouragement from that; you can learn and improve as well.

 You may question whether you can change.
 You may need help in the process, but change is possible.
 For me, change came through a relationship with God through Jesus Christ.
 There were some things that I was powerless to change by myself.
 Other changes are a result of spending consistent quality time with a group of godly men.

 We have all done things that we did not think we could accomplish.
-Some of us were able to believe in ourselves; others received encouragement from someone who believed in them.
+Some of us believed in ourselves; others received encouragement from someone who believed in them.
 If you feel that you cannot change, take heart, I think you can.
 Your story is still being written.

 You have a choice to make; you can spend your later years trying to repair the damage you caused, or you can do something about it today.

 Harry Chapman’s classic song, “Cats In The Cradle,” reminds us how fleeting time with our children can be.
 Sadly, Harry Chapman died at the age of thirty-eight in a car accident.
 Check out the video below for a word from his son, the song, and the story behind it.